-- 52. PNM's proposed form of Notice is attached to the Application as Attachment 1.
-As required by the Energy Transition Act, its proposed Form of Financing Order is attached to the Application as Attachment 2.
-PNM will publish the approved Notice as may be issued by the Commission in the manner so directed. - 53.
-PNM has served a copy of this Application and supporting pre-filed direct testimony on the New Mexico Attorney General, the Commission's Utility Division Staff, and parties to Case Nos.
-16-00276-UT (PNM's most recent general rate case) and 19-00018-UT (PNM's Abandonment/Securitization case for SJGS). - 54.
+- 55. PNM's proposed form of Notice, as revised, is attached to the Amended Application as Attachment 1.
+As required by the Energy Transition Act, PNM's revised proposed Form of Financing Order is attached to the Amended Application as Attachment 2.
+PNM will publish the Notice as may be approved and issued by the Commission in the manner so directed. - 56.
+PNM has served a copy of this Amended Application and supporting pre-filed supplemental testimonies on the New Mexico Attorney General, the Commission's Utility Division Staff, and the parties to this case, as well as on the parties to Case Nos.
+16-00276-UT (PNM's most recent general rate case) and 19-00018-UT (PNM's Abandonment/Securitization case for SJGS). - 57.
 The following designated corporate representatives and legal counsel for PNM should receive all notices, discovery requests, objections and responses, briefs, and all other documents related to this case:

 Stacey J. Goodwin, Esq.
 Associate General Counsel Ryan Jerman, Esq., Corp.
-Counsel PNMR Services Company 414 Silver Avenue SW MS 805 Albuquerque, New Mexico 87158
+Counsel PNMR Services Company 414 Silver Avenue SW MS 805 Albuquerque, New Mexico 87158 Raymond L. Gifford Wilkinson Baker Knauer LLP 2138 W. 32nd Ave., Suite 300 Denver, CO 80211 Phone: (303) 626-2350